Bryn Gatland

 Bryn Gatland (born 10 May 1995) is a New Zealand rugby union player who currently plays as a fly-half for Kobelco Kobe Steelers in Japan's Rugby League One.
 Gatland is the son of international coach and former player Warren Gatland.

 Early career

-Born and raised in Waikato, Gatland attended Southwell School where he played first XI cricket & first team Rugby.
+Born and raised in Waikato, Gatland attended Southwell School where he played first XI cricket team and first XV rugby team.
 Later while at Hamilton Boys' High School, his late drop goal in the final helped Boys High lift the 2013 Top 4 first XV title against Saint Kentigern College.